ilaborie/blog/src/pages/hello-world-http-bench/index.md

 ![win-cpu-utilization](./win-cpu-utilization.png)

-In a realistic situation where you, typically need to read and write to and from databases, etc, your web server won't be using CPU up to 100%, but for now this tells us how the server behaves in the best possible situation where the CPU becomes the bottleneck.
+In a realistic situation where you, typically need to read and write to and from databases, etc, your web server won't be using CPU up to 100%, but network/database I/O tend to be bottlenecks.

+For now the experiment in this article tells us how the server behaves in the best possible situation where the CPU becomes the bottleneck.

 ## Lessons learned and plans going forward ...